mazzal1/kafka-ts-example/README.md

 # TypeScript KafkaJS

-## Simple Producer & Client example in KafkaJS with
+## Simple Producer & Client example in KafkaJS

 ### How to run: